seagomezar/Ionic4-Music-Starter/readme.md

 ## How to use this starter?

-If you only want to use this starter, you can download from [Ionic Starter Page](https://market.ionicframework.com/starters/ionic4-music-starter) but please please 🙏 please give me an start in the repo, I would love it and you will motivate me to keep improving this starter, any advice or suggestion is very welecome throught comments or Pull Requests. ❤️
+If you only want to use this starter, you can download from [Ionic Starter Page](https://market.ionicframework.com/starters/ionic4-music-starter) but please please 🙏 please give me an start in the repo, I would love it and you will motivate me to keep improving this starter,any advice or suggestion is very welecome throught comments or Pull Requests. ❤️

+You can see the demo [here](https://seagomezar.github.io/Ionic4-Music-Starter/)

 ## Motivation